-\citet{ghorbani2020Linearizedtwolayers} studied the high-dimensional limit of kernel regression (as well as several other related models) under the scaling where $d^{\ell+\delta} \le n \le d^{\ell+1-\delta}$ for some (small) $\delta > 0$.
-In other words, the number of samples is assumed to fall between two consecutive integer powers of $d$.
-This is different from the setting of this work, where we assume $n/d^\ell \to \kappa \in (0, \infty)$.
-Finally, upon the completion of this paper, we became aware of a very recent preprint \citet{misiakiewicz2022Spectruminnerproduct} that studies the limit of kernel ridge regression in the above-mentioned exact polynomial asymptotic regime.
-As a main result of that study, it shows that the limiting spectrum of the kernel matrix is the MP law when the kernel function $f_d$ is the $\ell$-th Gegenbauer polynomial.
-This corresponds to a special case in our equivalence principle, with matrix $A$ in \eref{A} consisting only of the component $\co_\ell A_\ell$.
-The presence of the high-order components $\set{A_k}_{k > \ell}$ in our model leads to more general limiting distributions (the free convolution between the MP law and the semicircle law) as well as additional technical challenges in the proof.
+\citet{ghorbani2020Linearizedtwolayers} explored the high-dimensional limit of kernel regression and several related models under a scaling where $d^{\ell+\delta} \le n \le d^{\ell+1-\delta}$ for some (small) $\delta > 0$.
+In this context, the number of samples is assumed to fall between two consecutive integer powers of $d$.
+This contrasts with our work, in which we assume $n/d^\ell \to \kappa \in (0, \infty)$.
+Upon completing this paper, we became aware of an independent work by \citet{misiakiewicz2022Spectruminnerproduct} that examines the limit of kernel ridge regression in the exact polynomial asymptotic regime.
+One of the main results of that study shows that the limiting spectrum of the kernel matrix follows the MP law when the kernel function $f_d$ is the $\ell$th Gegenbauer polynomial.
+This finding corresponds to a specific case in our equivalence principle, where the matrix $A$ in \eref{A} comprises solely the component $\co_\ell A_\ell$.
+In our model, the inclusion of high-order components $\set{A_k}_{k > \ell}$ leads to more general limiting distributions (the free convolution between the MP law and the semicircle law) and additional technical challenges in the proof.

 \emph{Non-Hermitian ensembles and random feature models}: Lastly, we note that it is possible to extend the current study to a non-Hermitian version of \eref{A_f}.
 In this case, one would investigate an $n \times p$ matrix, with entries given by